Mountaineering Basics: How to Get Into Mountaineering

 What IS Mountaineering Anyway?

 The definition of mountaineering has always been a little vague in my book.
 Is it climbing a mountain?
 Does it require special gear?
 Do you need to reach an elevation threshold?
 The dictionary defines mountaineering as the “sport of climbing mountains.”
-But that too is a little vague.
+But that doesn’t really clarify anything.

 For me, the definition of mountaineering is climbing a mountain that requires a special skill.
 That skill could be route finding on rock and scrambling all the way to a full-on multi-pitch technical ice route complete with glacier travel.